rust-embedded/embedonomicon/src/exceptions.md

 PROVIDE(SysTick = DefaultExceptionHandler);
 ```

-`PROVIDE` only takes effect when a symbol on the RHS is still undefined after inspecting all the input
+`PROVIDE` only takes effect when the symbol to the left of the equal sign is still undefined after
-object files.
-This is the scenario where the user didn't implement the handler for the respective exception.
+inspecting all the input object files.
+This is the scenario where the user didn't implement the
+handler for the respective exception.

 ## Testing it